The Swan, No. 12 (1915 CE)

 The painting's central forms and color harmonies evoke the "white stone" phase of alchemical transformation, symbolizing spiritual purification and the union of opposites en route to enlightenment, much like an inner journey toward the philosopher's stone.

-The circle, divided yet whole, suggests that opposites are not endpoints but processes seeking unity.
+In this painting from the swan series, the circle, divided yet whole, suggests that opposites are not endpoints but processes seeking unity.

-Central crossesβone silver and ethereal above, one black and anchoring belowβserve as focal points, surrounded by radiating floral motifs, stars, and circles that evoke cosmic expansion and inner transformation.
+Central crosses—one silver and ethereal above, one black and anchoring below—serve as focal points, surrounded by radiating floral motifs, stars, and circles that evoke cosmic expansion and inner transformation.

 This evocative artwork captures a pivotal moment between the hero Jason and the sorceress Medea.